AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/cron-tab.md

 ---
 # The [!UICONTROL Cron] tab

-The [!UICONTROL Cron] tab is an attempt to quickly isolate issues and causes of cron problems.
+This tab is an attempt to quickly isolate issues and causes of cron problems.

 ## [!UICONTROL Cron transaction duration in seconds]